Gentlecare Ambulatory Anesthesia Servs. v GEICO Ins. Co. (2019 NY Slip Op 51684(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Devin P. Cohen, J.), entered December 15, 2016.
-The order, insofar as appealed from, and as limited by the brief, denied the branch of defendant’s cross motion seeking summary judgment dismissing so much of the complaint as sought to recover upon the unpaid portion of plaintiff’s claims.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Odessa Kennedy, J.), entered October 18, 2017.
+The order granted defendant’s motion for summary judgment dismissing the complaint.

 ENTER: